 Our Sleep Lab

-The Sleep Lab at Lee's Summit Medical Center is located on the first floor of the Medical Office Building at Entry B in Suite 142.
+The Sleep Lab at Lee's Summit Medical Center is located on the first floor of our Summit Ridge campus at 600 NW Murray Road.
 The Sleep Lab at Lee's Summit Medical Center offers a wide range of services to help evaluate and diagnose patients with sleep problems.
 Sleep disorders are evaluated and managed in our state-of-the-art laboratory.